The Talk (talk show): Sharon Osbourne termination

-Seasons 12–13
+Seasons 12–15

 On August 20, 2021, it was confirmed that Inaba would not be returning to the show for the upcoming season.

-On August 31, 2021, Welteroth announced that she wouldn't be returning for the upcoming season either.
+Shortly after, it was confirmed that Welteroth would also not be returning to the show.

-On September 2, 2021, it was announced that Akbar Gbaja-Biamila would join the show as a co-host, and the second full-time male co-host on the show.
+On September 2, 2021, it was announced that Akbar Gbajabiamila would join the show as a co-host, and the second full-time male co-host on the show.

 On October 4, 2021, it was confirmed that Natalie Morales would join the show as a permanent co-host and moderator.
 Morales joined the show on October 11, 2021.

-On April 18, 2022, CBS renewed The Talk for a thirteenth season with Underwood, Kloots, O'Connell, Gbaja-Biamila and Morales all set to return.
+On April 18, 2022, CBS renewed The Talk for a thirteenth season with Underwood, Kloots, O'Connell, Gbajabiamila and Morales all set to return.

+On May 2, 2023, it was announced that the show would go on hiatus due to the Writers Guild of America strike.
+On September 11, the show was reported to be planning to resume filming, with it being confirmed two days later with a rehearsal filmed that same day.
+On September 17, production for the show was suspended and the premier on September 18 was postponed.
+The show fully resumed production upon completion of the strike on September 27, with the fourteenth season premiered on October 9, 2023.

+On April 12, 2024, CBS announced that The Talk's 15th season would be its final season, and its final episode aired on December 20, 2024.
+On April 15, 2024, a new soap titled Beyond the Gates was greenlit by CBS.

-Notable events
+Notable episodes

 Season premieres

 The first week of shows featured several celebrity guests, including model Christie Brinkley, singer/actress Jennifer Lopez, actress/director Chandra Wilson, actress/author Jamie Lee Curtis, and former South Carolina first lady Jenny Sanford.

 The third-season premiere (aired on September 10, 2012) featured all five co-hosts, as well as members of the studio audience, without their make-up and dressed in robes during the broadcast; all of the co-hosts were also shown beside pictures of themselves with make-up.
 The guests for that edition, who also participated in the stunt, were Jamie Lee Curtis; Michelle Stafford and Melody Thomas Scott of The Young and the Restless; and Katherine Kelly Lang of The Bold and the Beautiful.

-The premiere weeks of the fourth and fifth seasons (September 9 to 13, 2013 and September 8 to 12, 2014) featured "The Talk Tells All", a daily feature on the season's first week of shows in which co-hosts Chen, Gilbert, Osbourne, Tyler and Underwood revealed never-before-disclosed personal secrets on-air.
+The premiere weeks of the fourth and fifth seasons (September 9 to 13, 2013 and September 8 to 12, 2014) featured "The Talk Tells All", a daily feature on the season's first week of shows in which the co-hosts revealed never-before-disclosed personal secrets on-air.

 Season six premiered on September 14, 2015, with a slightly new set design featuring three new large monitors with backdrops including palm trees and the Los Angeles skyline.
 Season seven premiered on September 12, 2016, with the same set.
 The hosts kicked off premiere week by unveiling answers to the viewers' biggest questions with a theme they called "The 7 Wonders of The Talk."